ai/size-limit/README.md

 ## How It Works

-You can find more examples in **[Size Limit: Make the Web lighter]** article.
+1. Applications bundles JS files into the single file.
+Otherwise, many small JS libraries have many small separated files.
+For this libraries Size Limit creates an empty webpack project Then, it adds your library as a dependency to the project and calculates the real cost of your libraries, including all dependencies and webpack’s polyfills.
+Size Limit doesn’t run webpack for application, which already have JS bundle.

-To be really specific, Size Limit creates an empty webpack project in memory.
+2. Size Limit compare current machine performance with low-price Android devices to calculate CPU throttling rate.
-Then, it adds your library as a dependency to the project and calculates the real cost of your libraries, including all dependencies, webpack’s polyfills for process, etc.
+3. To be really specific, Size Limit runs headless Chrome with CPU throttling rate from step 2.
+Then it loads your JS code there and track the time using by Chrome to compile and execute JS.

 ## Usage